memcachier/docs/heroku_articles/flask-memcache.md

 FLASK_ENV=development
 ```

-To make sure Flask picks up the variables defined in the `.env` file we will
+To make sure Flask picks up the variables defined in the `.env` file,
 install `python-dotenv`:

 ```term
 (env) $ pip install python-dotenv
 ```

-Now you can run the app with `flask run` and visit it on
+Now you can run the app with `flask run` and visit it at
-`http://127.0.0.1:5000/` but as there is no functionality yet that would be
-pretty boring.
+`http://127.0.0.1:5000/`, but the app doesn't do anything yet.

 ### Create a Heroku app

-Turning the Flask skeleton into a Heroku app is easily done with 2 simple
+Associate your Flask skeleton with a new Heroku app with the following
 steps:

 1. Initialize a Git repository and commit the skeleton.
 Start by adding a
-    `.gitignore` file to make sure you do not commit files you don't want to:
+    `.gitignore` file to make sure you don't commit files you don't want to.
+Paste the following into it:

     ```
     venv/